MinecraftDawn/C-Class/README.md

 # ListWork
 A homework about List written with C
-You can reference this,but do not copy all for homework
+Notice：You can reference this,but do not copy all for homework